 6. What is your policy regarding visas for foreign researchers?
 Applicants who are not US citizens or resident aliens should contact MBL’s foreign national office (email@example.com) for guidance and not rely on visa advice from their current institution.
 Any US taxes levied upon the award amount by the IRS will be the responsibility of the foreign researcher.
 In addition, any fees incurred in the visa application process will be the responsibility of the foreign researcher.

 7. What expenses can be covered by the award?
 Because MBL Research Award funds come from gifts made by donors, they only can be used to cover the cost of laboratory space, housing and any other MBL research services.

-10. What are the reporting requirements?
+11. What are the reporting requirements?
 A brief written report of your research is due on October 1st.
-In addition, you must commit to acknowledging this award and citing the MBL and the donor fund in any publications, grant proposals, seminar or meeting presentations, or other written products of this research.
+In addition, you must commit to acknowledging this award and citing the MBL in any publications, grant proposals, seminar or meeting presentations, or other written products of this research.
 During the peak times of residency for MBL Research Awardees, you are expected to give a short 15- to 20-minute presentation about your research to other awardees and interested scientists.
 These are held weekly at lunchtime and are scheduled by the Office of Research & Programs based on your availability.

 12. Is the award given to the home institution of the PI and then that home institution is responsible for administering the money like a traditional grant?
 No, the MBL is considered the home institution so the money stays at the MBL.

 13. Are there daycare services available?
 Yes, please visit the MBL Children’s Programs webpage: http://www.mbl.edu/childrens-programs/

 14. Where can I find more information about Woods Hole?
 Please visit these websites:

 15. Where can I get additional information?
 Contact Office of Research & Programs at 508-289-7173 or firstname.lastname@example.org